AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Casters/Paragon.md

 ### Conduit's Intervention

 By enhancing the attunement to your ideal, you are able to attune to a piece of history of the land itself, being the influence of the god resonating with your ideal.
-At 7th level, according to your [[#Ideal Conduit]] magic type, you get one of the following benefits:
+At 7th level, according to your [[#Ideal Conduit]] magic type, you get one of the following benefits.

 #### Arcana
 You understand that influence can't always derive from people - the world is vast, and as we make our way through the world, we have to rely on external forces.
 Whenever you use your Major Intervention feature, you may move one of the targeted creatures or yourself up to 5' times half your Willpower modifier in any direction to an unoccupied space.
+If this targets an unwilling creature, they may roll a Willpower saving throw against your ideal's spellcasting modifier.

 #### Auramancy
 You understand that sometimes it's not only what people say and communicate that matters - each has their own features which they are born with, and it is that set of parameters which influences their ways.
 Whenever you use your Major Intervention feature, you may bolster one of the targeted creatures or yourself to reduce the next instance of damage they are dealt until the next time you use your Major Intervention feature or for the next minute, whichever ends sooner, by half your Willpower modifier.

 #### Histolecty
 You understand that self-reliance cannot always be done - in the end, manipulations of bonds, for better or worse, is the key for success.
 Whenever you use your Major Intervention feature, you may enhance the result of the targeted creature for better or worse by half your Willpower modifier.
-All effects last up to the start of your next turn unless specified otherwise.

 ### Conduit of the Realm

 At 8th level, you achieve a whole enough understanding of the fundamentals of ideals that you can some channel the energy of the world itself.
 Choose a realm, either your own or the the one of your ideal's bearer.
 You gain the ability to channel that world onto a focused expression of power, using a free action once per turn.
 Either you or a willing or unconscious creature you touch gain the benefit.
 The benefit does not stack with itself.